 Variance Films, Not rated, Running time 123 minutes, Opened March 11, 2013

-A version of the above review first appeared in the pages of Boulder Weekly Vol. 22, No. 5, “Activism with an authentic flavor.”
+The above article first appeared in the pages of Boulder Weekly Vol. 22, No. 5, “Activism with an authentic flavor.”